 This post is all about ways to prevent chronic illness.

 Compared to fifty years ago, we eat more often, and the food quality is much worse.
 We are filling ourselves with products instead of wholesome, real food.
 As a result of our food addictions, we are sick, overweight, yet starving for proper nourishment.
-That makes it difficult to stay healthy.
+That makes it challenging to stay healthy.

 After World War II, the country began booming with new food industries and exciting trends in food products that everyone wanted to buy.
-What once was a minimalist society, changed dramatically.
+What once was a minimalist society changed dramatically.
 The dream of success was becoming a reality for many entrepreneurs and businesses looking to grow rich with their latest products and ideas.

 Fast forward to modern times, and finally, we notice the problems being driven by consumerism.
-Hindsight is 20/20, but the problems that are causing widespread disease are not going to go away any time soon.
+Hindsight is 20/20, but the issues that are causing widespread disease are not going to go away any time soon.

-Preventing Disease in an Unhealthy World
+How to Prevent Disease in an Unhealthy World

 From pollution and a growing waste problem to detrimental effects on climate, consumerism creates a path of destruction.
 At this rate, we are turning the Earth’s natural resources into trash about 70% faster than would be sustainable (1).